Insulated glazing: Fill gas

-An older and established way to improve insulation performance is to replace air in the space with a lower thermal conductivity gas.
+An established way to improve insulation performance is to replace air in the space with a lower thermal conductivity gas.
 Gas convective heat transfer is a function of viscosity and specific heat.
 Monatomic gases such as argon, krypton, and xenon are often used since (at normal temperatures) they do not carry heat in rotational modes, resulting in a lower heat capacity than poly-atomic gases.
-Argon has a thermal conductivity 67% that of air, krypton has about half the conductivity of argon.
+Argon has a thermal conductivity 67% that of air; krypton has about half the conductivity of argon.
 Argon comprises nearly 1% of the atmosphere and is industrially isolated at moderate cost, whereas krypton and xenon are only trace elements which are expensive to extract.
 All particular noble gases are non-toxic, clear, odorless, chemically inert, and readily available because of their widespread application in industry.
 Some manufacturers also offer sulfur hexafluoride as an insulating gas, particularly as sound proofing.
 It has only 2/3 the conductivity of argon, but is stable, inexpensive, and dense.
 However, sulfur hexafluoride is an extremely potent greenhouse gas.
 In Europe, SF_{6} falls under the F-Gas directive which controls and even bans its usage for various applications.
 Since 1 January 2006, SF_{6} is banned as a tracer gas and in all applications except high-voltage switchgear.

 Practically speaking, the more effective a fill gas is at its optimum thickness, the thinner the optimum thickness is.
 For example, the optimum thickness for krypton is lower than for argon, and lower for argon than for air.
 However, since it is difficult to determine whether the gas in an IGU has become mixed with air at time of manufacture (or becomes mixed with air once installed), many designers prefer to use thicker gaps than would be optimum for the fill gas if it were pure.
 Argon is commonly used in insulated glazing as it is the most affordable.
 Krypton, which is considerably more expensive, is not generally used except to produce very thin double glazing units or extremely high performance triple-glazed units.
 Xenon has found very little application in IGUs because of cost.

-Vacuum technology is also used in some non-transparent insulation products called vacuum insulated panels.
+Vacuum technology is also used in some non-transparent insulation products called vacuum insulated panels as well as vacuum glazed glass.